-Canadian vehicle export to the U.S. – Compliance Assessment
+Canadian vehicle importation to the U.S.

-Who requires a Compliance Letter?
+Who requires a Letter of Compliance?

 What is the Process?

-- Gather the following supporting documents:
+- Gather the following valid supporting documents:

 - Canadian permanent vehicle registration (not temporary)

-MBC will not provide Compliance Letters for:
+MBC does not provide Letters of Compliance for:

-- smart fortwo (MY2006 or earlier - Model 450)
+- smart fortwo MY2006 or older (model 450)

 - C-Class Wagon